 Issue Briefs are short, easy-to-understand publications on a variety of youth well-being topics.
 Browse the Issue Brief archive.

-Released in February, the KIDS COUNT in Indiana Data Book is an annual collection of facts and information about Indiana youth and families.
+The Indiana KIDS COUNT® Data Book is an annual collection of facts and information about Indiana youth and families.

 Discover state trends in child well-being and where Indiana ranks for economic well-being, education, health, family and community compared to the nation in the National KIDS COUNT Data Book.

 Search the KIDS COUNT Data Center to find the latest well-being indicators on topics such as education, family and community, health, safe and risky behaviors and economic well-being.

 In the data center you’ll be able to get demographic information, compare Indiana data to national averages, and build maps, graphs and charts to use in your reports and grant proposals.